Pub and Restaurant Insurance

 From a traditional, 16th-century inn to an ultra-modern restaurant in the coolest part of town, a mobile catering van at a festival or a takeaway that serves the community, food and drink outlets are a specialised form of industry.
 To match the challenges and unique requirements that this sector has, you need a specialist and bespoke insurance portfolio that is designed to provide you, your business, and your customers financial protection and total peace of mind.

-- Business interruption cover – if you cannot operate for any reason (such as a fire, flood, or criminal damage) then business interruption will make sure you have an income to cover expenses and bills while you’re getting back to normal.
+Business interruption cover (Loss of Income) – if you cannot operate for any reason (such as a fire, flood, or criminal damage) then business interruption will make sure you have an income to cover expenses and bills while you’re getting back to normal.

 Late opening hours, the risk of intoxicated patrons, crowded premises, and those busy, boisterous live music nights – pubs and restaurants all face a special set of circumstances that bring with them the potential for commercial risks.
 While in the majority of cases the evening will pass off without incident, there is always the chance that a problem could arise that could result in injury or damage to property.
 In those instances, pubs, bars, and restaurants need to have the right kind of insurance in place to protect their financial assets – and their reputation.